Share this article:

 Electric journey to France

-We start our day of travel nice and early.
-We get up at five in the morning and drive straight to France.
-Because we are driving an electric car, we have to recharge a few times, but that can easily be combined with a short pit stop.
-It is quite a long drive, but we finally arrive at the Huttopia Vallouise campsite at half past ten in the evening.
-We called ahead to let them know that if we arrived late, we should report to the restaurant instead of the reception.
-That was good to know, and it meant we could pick up our key and information about our stay.
-The chalet looks good and has almost everything we need for a few days' stay.
-The beds are made, so we can go to sleep quickly.
+We start our travel day nice and early.
+Up five in the morning and on to France in one go....
+Since we drive electric, we had to recharge a couple of times, but we can combine that nicely with a little pit stop.
+It's quite a long drive, but eventually we arrive at the campsite at 10.30 pm Huttopia Vallouise.
+We were called in advance to tell that if you arrive late, you have to report to the restaurant instead of the reception.
+That was nice to know and so we could pick up our key and information about our stay.
+The chalet looks good and has pretty much everything needed to spend a few days just fine.
+We have beds made and so we can quickly go to sleep.

 On to the Col de Vars and Col de l'Izoard